-When it comes to choosing who I'd rather be between Batman and Superman, the Dark Knight always wins out.
-Superman might be a near indestructible alien life form with x-ray vision and the ability to leap tall buildings in a single bound, but he doesn't have an alter ego like Bruce Wayne, nor the cash to back up such an opulent lifestyle.
-While Clark Kent is a mild-mannered reporter when not dressed in spandex, Wayne is a playboy billionaire with more money than he knows what to do with.
-Forget the Batmobile and high tech weaponry as Batman, it's all about the millions in Wayne's bank account.
+When it comes to choosing who I’d rather be between Batman and Superman, the Dark Knight always wins.
+Superman might be a near-indestructible alien life form with x-ray vision and the ability to leap tall buildings in a single bound, but he doesn’t have the alter ego, nor the cash, to compete with the Bruce Wayne Gotham lifestyle.
+Clark Kent is a mild-mannered reporter, Wayne is a playboy billionaire with more money than he knows what to do with.
 But could an ordinary person live life like Wayne?

-Back in 2012 Forbes published an article about Wayne's net worth and calculated it at $11.6 billion.
-Fast forward six years and I'd assume his wealth would be more in the region of $20 billion - taking into account inflation and Wayne Enterprise making some smart tech investments - making him one very rich individual.
+Back in 2012, Forbes published an article about Wayne’s net worth and calculated it to be US$11.6 billion.
+Fast forward six years and I’d assume his wealth would be more in the region of US$20 billion – taking into account inflation and Wayne Enterprise making some smart tech investments – making him one very rich individual.

-Researching Wayne's lifestyle I've broken down his spending into a number of different categories and worked out how much the playboy spends on everyday things like rent, clothes and cars in a calendar year.
-It's safe to say Wayne's life doesn't come cheap.
+Researching the Bruce Wayne Gotham lifestyle, I’ve broken down his spending into a number of different categories and worked out how much the playboy spends on everyday things like rent, clothes, and cars in a calendar year.
+It’s safe to say Wayne’s life doesn’t come cheap.

 Luxurious New Jersey Mansion- $30,000 a month/ $360,000 annually

-As far as mansions go Wayne Manor is up there with the best of them.
-The sprawling property has multiple bedrooms and bathrooms along with large areas to entertain guests for one of Wayne's many charity functions.
-Although Gotham is a fictional city, most believe it's based on New York, with Wayne residing in an area similar to modern day New Jersey.
-With the internet generally believing Wayne Manor would retail for around $32 million, you'd probably be looking at somewhere in the region of $30,000 a month to maintain the same living conditions as Wayne, and that's not including the cost of the Batcave.
+As far as mansions go, Wayne Manor is up there with the best of them.
+The sprawling property has multiple bedrooms and bathrooms along with large areas to entertain guests for one of Wayne’s many charity functions.
+Although Gotham is a fictional city, many have drawn comparisons with New York City, and the area in which Wayne resides is similar to modern-day New Jersey.
+With the internet generally believing Wayne Manor would retail for around $32 million, you’d probably be looking at somewhere in the region of $30,000 a month to maintain the same living conditions as Wayne, and that’s not including the cost of the Batcave.

 Private Butler – $262, 800